-Check out our Healthy Eating section for a wide variety of articles and tips to help you develop healthy lifestyle practices.
+Check out our Diabetes Diet section for a wide variety of articles and tips to help you develop healthy lifestyle practices.
 You may also find it helpful to learn relaxation techniques.

 Many people also find it enormously helpful to connect with others through local or on-line caregiver support groups.

-For more information, check out our Emotional Support section on this site.
+For more information, check out our Emotional Well-being section on this site.